Skip to content

 What is painter and decorator insurance?

-Painters and decorators insurance is specialised business insurance for firms, sole traders and contractors who do painting and decorating.
+Painters and decorators insurance is specialised business insurance for painting and decorating companies, sole traders and contractors.

 You can buy different types of insurance: